The View > Optional Panels menu lists the

 The “jellyfish solver” bit caught my eye.
 I’d forgetten about that phrase.
 Here’s the “jellyfish solver” graphic:

-and a description of the jellyfish solver from an xsibase interview with Thomas Kang, a co-creator of Face Robot:
+description of the jellyfish solver from an xsibase interview with Thomas Kang, a co-creator of Face Robot:

 The core of Face Robot is based on what we call the “jellyfish solver,” which is a densely interconnected web of nonlinear interpolation algorithms that can be tuned and manipulated through a common set of interfaces.